jackrugile/start-making-games/notes.md

 # Tech Notes
-- Test thoroughly on laptop for performance, fullscreen, and sound
-- Pause / Step function?
-- Mute function
 - be very careful about destroying all lingering items
-- get caffeine app for his laptop?
-- disable all notifications
-- cancel current ajax request when skipping slides fast, could cause a race issue
-	- THIS HAPPENING - NEED TO FIGURE THIS OUT
-- naming convention
-	- {section}-{type}-{desc}-{index}
-	- type can be info, code, demo, or any combo of those
 - what slides need special illustrations?
 	- aabb collision detection
-- make slides controllable from one hand?
-- hide cursor after inactivity
 - test with disabled internet connection
 - test gamepad controls at work - on system with no gamepad apps
-- preload all fonts to prevent fout
-- use scale3d intsead of scale on both wrap and pong?
+- use scale3d insead of scale on both wrap and pong?
 	- this is in place, not sure if it is more performant though. need test environment on laptop and retina
 	- if 3d caused texture, maybe a smaller starting point makes more sense
 - tennis ball sounds?